You can add hyperlinks to an ebook to direct to any web pages to improve the reading experience.

 You can add links to anywhere you like.
 You can add reference sites, your blog articles, your other book titles or even a direct link to your email address.

-Apart from Apple over-protecting its app and iBook store, you can insert almost any link you want to use in your ebooks on all other platforms.
+Apart from affiliate links and Apple over-protecting its app and iBook store, you can insert almost any link you want to use in your ebooks on all other platforms.

 It is so quick and easy to create a link in an ebook.
 Let’s look at three different ways you can create links in this simple step-by-step illustrated tutorial.